spatie/google-time-zone/README.md

 ## Usage

-Here's how you can get the timezone for coordinates.
+Here's how you can get the time zone for a given set of coordinates.

 ```php
 $googleTimeZone = new GoogleTimeZone();